mitjabez/bite-tracker/README.md

 ### Running Locally

-After the [prerequisites](#prerequisites) have been meet you can run the app locally.
+After the [prerequisites](#prerequisites) have been met you can run the app locally.

 - Run locally with live reload and access on http://localhost:3000